LaviexXu/WCCI-CBCI-Chanllenge/README.md

 #### Feature Extraction

 We use tangent space mapping to extract tangent features.
-Considering there are 12 electrodes in the dataset, thus we can extract the 78-dimensional features.
+Considering there are 12 electrodes in the dataset, we extract 78-dimensional features for each sample.

 #### Classification Approach

-We used two transfer learning approaches in our experiments: **Centroid Alignment (CA)** [1] approach to align the covariance matrices of different subjects firstly, and then use and **Selective Pseudo-Labeling (SPL)** [2] approach to facilitate accurate pseudo-labeling by structured prediction to predict the labels of the unseen subject in an unsupervised setting.
+We used two transfer learning approaches in our experiments: **Centroid Alignment (CA)** [1] approach are performed to align the covariance matrices of different subjects at first and then we use and **Selective Pseudo-Labeling (SPL)** [2] approach to facilitate accurate pseudo-labeling by structured prediction to predict the labels of the unseen subject in an unsupervised setting.
 The hyperparameters of SPL were selected according to the leave one subject out validation results.
-In our experiments, we set the subspace dimension as 10, iteration number as 10, and the regularization parameter $\alpha$ as 1.
+In our experiments, we set the subspace dimension to 10, iteration number to 10, and the regularization parameter $\alpha$ to 1.